ruihan-dong/Awesome-AMP-Design/README.md

 ❗**NOTE**: I didn’t list all the relevant works here since there are so many AMP predictors.
 And I’m not working on AMP classifiers.

+- *AI-Guided Discovery and Optimization of Antimicrobial Peptides Through Species-Aware Language Model (**Brief Bioinform 2025** | [code](https://github.com/GIST-CSBL/LLAMP))*
+    - A species-aware MIC predictor from the AMP-BERT team, by adding genomes from different species
+    - It's interesting that the authors didn't put experimental results in bioRxiv manuscript

 - *AmpHGT: expanding prediction of antimicrobial activity in peptides containing non‑canonical amino acids using multi‑view constrained heterogeneous graph transformer (**BMC biology 2025** | [code](https://github.com/AledHe/AmpHGT))*
     - Sequence-level embedding is still extracted from ESM-2, with <mask> for NCAAs
     - ❓On plain AMP classification datasets, the proposed model cannot outperform any other methods
     - Using the ‘overlap’ NCAA dataset is meaningful

-- *Multimodal geometric learning for antimicrobial peptide identification by leveraging alphafold2-predicted structures and surface features (**Brief Bioinfor 2025** | [code](https://github.com/ggcameronnogg/SSFGM-Model))*
+- *Multimodal geometric learning for antimicrobial peptide identification by leveraging alphafold2-predicted structures and surface features (**Brief Bioinform 2025** | [code](https://github.com/ggcameronnogg/SSFGM-Model))*
     - Add surface information from MaSIF

 - *AMPCliff: Quantitative definition and benchmarking of activity cliffs in antimicrobial peptides (**J Adv Res 2025** | [code](https://github.com/Kewei2023/AMPCliff))*